Skip to content

 • use the shortcut (control / command + R) to execute the statement

 The result set will appear below the statement.
 As your scroll through the result set, more data will load.
-When you execute an SQL statement, it will be prepended to your Query History view, where it remains readily accessible.

 SQL statements are executed using the active job selected in the SQL Job Manager view.

-SQL processors
+SQL Prefixes

--- result set as normal table
+-- Result set as normal table

 select * from sample.employee;

--- result set as JSON, will open in a new file
+-- Result set as JSON (will open in a new file)

 json: select * from sample.employee;

--- result set as CSV, will open in a new file
+-- Result set as CSV (will open in a new file)

 csv: select * from sample.employee;

--- result set as SQL insert statement
+-- Result set as SQL insert statements (will open in a new file)

 sql: select * from sample.employee;